jefersonbc/Icons-for-file-types-in-rails/README.md

-# Rails File Types Icons
+# Icons for file types in rails
-A easy way to show images for file types in rails/ruby (Paperclip, CarrierWave, etc.)
+A easy way to show icons for file types in rails/ruby (Paperclip, CarrierWave, etc.)